-You can use the AR DRIVER utility to execute the queries, which can be helpful when automating the process.
+You can use the AR DRIVER utility to execute the queries.
+This is helpful when automating the process.
 For more information on using the AR DRIVER utility, see the blog Identifying weak Reconciliation Identification rules with ARDRIVER.

 Be careful when editing CIs in this way until a fix for this issue is available.

-Set the Cascade Delete option for the two relationship classes.
+- Set the Cascade Delete option for the two relationship classes.
 See Common CI and relationship class properties and Relationships represented in a data model diagram.

 Delete the computer system.

-Alternatively - instead of updating these relationship class definitions temporarily, you can use the CMDBDRIVER to delete duplicate CI's.
+Alternativevly, instead of updating these relationship class definitions temporarily, you can use the CMDBDRIVER to delete duplicate CI's.
 Deleting CI's with CMDBDRIVER also removes weak relationships in the process.
-For more information on using CMDBDRIVER see the knowledge article, Cleaning duplicate CMDB CIs in bulk.
+For more information on using CMDBDRIVER see the knowledge article, KA369464.